ibm-cloud-docs/vmwaresolutions/uml/usage_meter-add.md

 1. Under **Products**, select **Aria Operations** and click **Add**.
 2. Enter the following information:
-   * **Endpoint**: The IP address or the hostname (recommended in case of IP address reassignment) of your Aria Operations for Networks instance.
+   * **Endpoint**: The IP address or the hostname (recommended if the IP address was reassigned) of your Aria Operations for Networks instance.
 The port number is 443.
 For more information, see [Add an Aria Operations for Networks Instance for Metering in vCloud Usage Meter](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/usage-meter/4-8/vcloud-usage-meter-4-8-deployment-and-administration-guide-4-8/managing-the-metering-in-um/add-vrni.html){: external}.
    * **Username**: An Aria Operations for Networks username with administrator privileges.
    * **Password**: The user password.